2023 TRI Community Profile -

 Map of TRI Facilities in in 2023

-Each dot on the map represents a single facility and is sized and color-coded based on the total releases quantity reported in 2023.
+Each dot on the map represents a single facility and is sized and color coded based on the total release quantity reported in 2023.

-Total Releases: Total on- and off-site quantities of chemicals emitted into the air or water, placed in some type of land disposal, or transferred off site to another location for disposal or release.
+Total Releases: Total on- and off-site releases of chemicals emitted into the air or water, placed in some type of land disposal, or transferred off site to another location for disposal or release.

 TRI Summary for